SamSteffen/ECHO-Marketing/README.md

 2. **MailChimp**
 The University of Idaho's main communications system, which stores and preserves metrics fo each campaign such as: how many people received each email, how many times it was opened, how many times it was forwarded, how many links were clicked, etc.;

-### Why Emails?
+### Questions to Investigate:
 The purpose of this analysis is to bring these data sources together to create visualizations for attendance and email data for each ECHO series and activity years (2018-2021).
 It is also to determine the following:
 - The efficacy of daily email campaigns on program attendance (the relationship between email open-rates and session attendance).
-- What can be learned from the ECHO sessions with the best attendance and the type of email campaign that was used to promote it?
-- What can be learned from the ECHO sessions with the worst attendance and the type of email campaigns used to promote it?
-- Using cumulative email and attendance data, establish a metric that can be used to determine successful versus unsuccessful email campaigns for future marketing purposes.
+- What is the best way to maximize participation of our target audience?
+- Is there a way to visualize the data to easily access pertinent information from past years, to inform future series planning, such as:
+   * Session with topic that had best/worst attendance for each series.
+   * Geographical regions of Idaho that attend each series.

 ## Results
 To illustrate the impact of email campaigns on ECHO Idaho's series by attendance, it's important to state the various education series ECHO Idaho has hosted by program year.
 The following represents a dataframe showing 10 series, broken down by series name, launch-date and end-date: